 The functions of riboflavin include:

 - Riboflavin acts as an important element in the formation of co-enzymes like FMN (Flavin mononucleotide) and FAD (Flavin adenine dinucleotide) by the assistance of an enzyme “Riboflavin kinase”.

-- It provides energy to the cell by the breakdown of nutrients present in the food we intake.
+- It provides energy to the cells by breaking down the nutrients present in the food, which we intake.

 - Riboflavin helps in the metabolism of carbohydrate, protein and fats etc.

 - Vitamin B-2 maintains the homocysteine to an average level in our body.